-The graduate program of the Department of Sociology trains scholars to conduct original research contributing to the advance of sociological knowledge and to teach sociology at the university level.
-The Ph.D. in sociology usually leads to a career in research and/or teaching.
-Although most sociologists are employed by universities, there are increasing career opportunities in government and other non-university research centers.
+The PhD program in Sociology trains scholars to conduct original research contributing to the advance of sociological knowledge and to teach sociology at the university level.
+The Ph.D. degree in sociology usually leads to a career in research and/or teaching.
+Although most graduates are employed by universities, there are increasing career opportunities in government and other research-intensive occupations.

 - Sociology doctoral programme at the Department of Sociology at Masaryk University is a four-year programme that can be studied either in a full-time or a part-time form.